Backyard food composting

 Worm composting with a bin

 Worms turn kitchen scraps into high-quality compost for your garden.
 Worm compost, also called vermicompost is rich, so you can use less than regular compost.
-Build a worm bin, such as the E-ZWorm Composting BinDownload PDF 700 K, buy one locally at some nurseries and garden centers, or make your own worm bin out of a large plastic tub from local sources of worms and worm composting supplies.
+Buy a worm bin locally at some nurseries and garden centers, or make your own out of a large plastic tub from local sources of worms and worm composting supplies.

 To make a worm bin:

 - Buy a tub with tight-fitting lid.

 - Make small air holes in the sides using an ice pick or small drill.

 - Drill holes in the bottom for drainage.

 - Add shredded newspaper, kitchen scraps, and worms.

 - Learn how to manage your worm bin kitchen waste Download PDF 133 K

 Vegetable food scraps (no meat, bones or dairy) from the kitchen should not be put in your backyard compost bin.
 Instead, kitchen scraps can be composted in a worm bin or by burying in ornamental garden beds.